 Next up was Nigeria, and a Kyah Simon double was enough to earn Australia a crucial 2-0 win, setting up a clash with Sweden, the side that had knocked them out four years earlier.
 Despite a 1-1 draw Australia finished second in their group and would face an imposing Brazil side in the Round of 16.

-That match in Moncton would go on to become part of Australian football folklore, as the Westfield Matildas shocked the more-fancied Brazilians.
+That match in Moncton would go on to become part of Australian football folklore, as the Commonwealth Bank Matildas shocked the more-fancied Brazilians.
 Another Kyah Simon goal, this time in the 80th minute, sealed a memorable result.

-A quarter-final against eventual runners-up Japan would prove a bridge too far, with the Green and Gold going down 1-0 in Edmonton, but the progress was there for all to see as Australia continued to move up the world rankings ahead and look forward to the FIFA Women’s World Cup France 2019™.
+A quarter-final against eventual runners-up Japan would prove a bridge too far, with the Green and Gold going down 1-0 in Edmonton.

 Women’s football was introduced to the Olympic Games for the 1996 tournament, where only the top eight teams of the 1995 World Cup qualified (Australia had finished 12th in the 1995 World Cup).